diskoverdata/diskover-docs/source_files/index_advanced.md

 ___
 ### Scan Threads

 Diskover uses threads for walking a directory tree, for example, if `maxthreads` in the Diskover config is set to `20`, up to `max 20` sub-directories under the index top path (top directory path/mount point/volume) can scan and index at once.
 This is important if you have a lot or very few sub-directories at level 1 in `/mnt/toppath`.
 If `/mnt/toppath` has only a single sub-directory at level 1, crawls will be slower since there will ever only be 1 thread running.
-To handle this, Diskover Essential + version uses thread directory depth config setting `threaddirdepth` to start threads deeper than level 1.
+To handle this, Diskover [available for annual subscriptions only](https://diskoverdata.com/solutions/) uses thread directory depth config setting `threaddirdepth` to start threads deeper than level 1.